eloylp/goomerang/README.md

 }
 ```

-A typical use case for server side publications , would be to consume from a queue and fan out the data to the different topics, in which
+A typical use case for server side publications , would be to consume from a queue and fan out the messages to the different topics, in which
-customers would be
+clients would be
 subscribed.

 ```mermaid